Monday, December 23, 2024

 Now there is no continuous line as such, everyone is digging GPs - platoon strong points.
 That is, the platoon occupies a certain section of the front, this is about half a kilometer, where certain defensive structures are built: dugouts, loopholes, if necessary, caponiers, then there is a gap, and then the next strong point.
 And so the front closes.
 Of course, things like an anti-tank ditch are dug in a continuous line; there are no breaks in it.

 I don’t know if we can handle this economically.
-And even if we pull it off, we find a lot, a lot of money for this, then here we run into another problem - the timing of the construction of such structures.
+And even if we pull through, we find a lot, a lot of money for this, then here we run into another problem - the timing of the construction of such structures.
 We are now in a period when timing is everything.

 There are real deadlines even for preparing concrete, which, for example, gains 60% of its strength in 28 days.
 So you poured concrete into a special form, and only after 28 days it will gain its strength, close to the design one.
 Therefore, no matter how much money you have, as our builders say, you can’t cheat the work.

-The main thing is effective repair of equipment
+The main thing is effective equipment repair

 Journalists also spoke with officer Evgeniy K., who until recently worked in the engineering unit